Juan-Jones/earnonlinemoney/content/blog/launch-an-ecommerce-store.md

 Social media marketing (SMM) plays a crucial role in driving traffic to your ecommerce store and increasing your visibility in search engine results.
 Optimize your social media pages and post with relevant keywords, meta descriptions, and alt tags to improve your site's ranking.

 Create high-quality, original content such as blog posts, tutorials, and product guides to engage your audience and establish your authority in your niche.
-Leverage [social media]({{< relref "social-media-marketing-tips" >}}) channels and email marketing campaigns to promote your content and attract potential customers to your store.
+Leverage [social media]({{< relref "social-media-marketing-tips" >}}) channels and email marketing campaigns to promote your content and attract potential customers.

 ### Monitoring Performance and Making Improvements

-Once your ecommerce store is up and running, it's essential to monitor its performance regularly and make necessary improvements to enhance the user experience and maximize sales.
+Once your online store is up and running, it's essential to monitor its performance regularly and make necessary improvements to enhance the user experience and maximize sales.
 Track key metrics such as website traffic, conversion rates, and average order value to identify areas for optimization.

 Collect feedback from your customers through surveys, reviews, and customer support interactions to gain insights into their preferences and pain points.
 Use this feedback to refine your product offerings, marketing strategies, and overall business operations.